creare-com/podpac/doc/source/docs.md

 $ make html
 or
 $ sphinx-build source build   # run sphinx manually to build html by default
+$ sphinx-build -aE source build   # for sphinx to rebuild all files (no cache)
 ```

 See [`sphinx-build` docs](http://www.sphinx-doc.org/en/stable/invocation.html#invocation-of-sphinx-build) for more options.